-The Authority has adopted CIPFA's Code of Practice on Treasury Management (and subsequent amendments) and complies with The Prudential Code for Capital Finance in Local Authorities (both revised in November 2011).
+The Authority has adopted CIPFA's Code of Practice on Treasury Management (and subsequent amendments) and complies with The Prudential Code for Capital Finance in Local Authorities (revised in 2017).

 As part of the adoption of the Treasury Management Code, the Authority approves a Treasury Management Strategy before the commencement of each financial year.
 The Strategy sets out the parameters for the management of risks associated with financial instruments.
 The Authority also produces Treasury Management Practices specifying the practical arrangements to be followed to manage these risks.